95therese/DP203/Microsoft Course notes/02_build data_analytics_solutions_using_azure_synapse_serverless_sql_pools.md

 > Note to self: update when this section is done how necessary/useful the T-SQL path is.

 ## 2.1.
-Use Azure Synapse serverless SQL pool to Query files in a data lake
+Use Azure Synapse serverless SQL pool to query files in a data lake

 > This module is also part of the *Implement a Data Analytics Solution with Azure Synapse Analytics* learning path, see section 5.2.
 The notes for this module will be contained here.